Skip to main content

 For many, March means basketball—but for bird lovers, it’s all about migration!
 As spring arrives, so do many bird species returning to Wisconsin.
 To celebrate, we hosted Migration Madness, a fun, bracket-style competition where anyone could participate by voting for their favorite birds!

-We’ve come a long way from the original 32 species participating in this friendly competition.
-Winning 54% of the popular vote, our 2025 Migration Madness Champion is: the Great Horned Owl!
+We’ve come a long way from the original 16 species participating in this friendly competition.
+Winning 62% of the popular vote, our 2026 Migration Madness Champion is the: Northern Saw-whet Owl!

 Schlitz Audubon Nature Center